Physics-50/Module-2/docs/week1.md

 Mount the grid paper "screen" to the vertical support at the end of your optical rail (in the direction the laser is pointing, i.e., near the wall).

 Near the center of the rail, between the laser and the screen, attach another post holder, and use it to mount a diffraction grating, shown in Fig. 2.
-At your station you should have two diffraction grating: one labelled "500 lines/mm" and the other "1000 lines/mm."
-This week we will only be working with the 500 line/mm grating.
-This spacing is marked on the gratings - make sure you are using the 500 line/mm gratings and put aside the 1000 line/mm grating for now, as you will not need it this week.

 **When handling the diffraction grating make sure to only touch the cardboard rim.
 Getting fingerprints on the transparent grating could affect your results and those of later lab groups.**